 There are 4 common types of anniversary ring settings:

-This setting provides your gemstones with an elegant and elevated collar which wraps around the gemstone in a complete metal edging.
+3. Bezel — This setting provides your gemstones with an elegant and elevated collar that wraps around the gemstone in complete metal edging.
 Many people are drawn to this look because of the way it gives off the appearance of being larger than it actually may be.
 It also ensures the gemstone is very secure.

 While these are the most common, this list is certainly not exhaustive.
 The simplest and most effective way to understand your options is to visit a Portland jewelry store and see them in person!